 - Selenium.
 An open-source tool for automating web browser interactions, Selenium is ideal for end-to-end testing of web applications.

 Use case in practice.
 Consider a scenario where your team is adding new functionality to a legacy system.
 Without proper testing, there’s a risk that these changes could inadvertently disrupt existing features.
-By implementing unit tests with JUnit, you can quickly validate small code changes.
-Additionally, integration tests using pytest or Selenium can verify that the new functionality works seamlessly with other components.
+By implementing unit tests with Cypress, you can quickly validate small code changes.
+Additionally, integration tests using Selenium can verify that the new functionality works seamlessly with other components.
 This approach not only ensures quality but also reduces the risk of accumulating new technical debt.

 Dependency Management